Carex echinata

 Carex echinata is a species of sedge known by the common names star sedge and little prickly sedge.

 Description

-Carex echinata has a solid, ridged stem that may exceed 1 m in height and it has a few thready leaves toward the base.
+Carex echinata is a tussock-forming, grasslike plant in the family Cyperaceae.
+It has a solid, ridged stem that may exceed 1 m in height with a few thready leaves toward the base.
 The inflorescences are star-shaped spikelets and are 3–15 mm wide.

 It is infected by the fungal species Anthracoidea karii.

-Distribution
+Distribution and habitat

-This plant is native to North and Central America and parts of Eurasia; as of 2016, it has spread as far as Taiwan.
+This plant is native to North and Central America and parts of Eurasia; as of 2016, it had spread as far as Taiwan.
 Carex echinata is a plant of wet forests, marshes, and mountain meadows of moderate elevation.
 It is commonly associated with peat bogs.